 Published on June 2nd, 2018 by Josh Arnold

 In addition, the largest stocks of the group often pay very respectable dividends, which help to smooth out total returns rough periods.
-Payout ratios tend to be lower for technology stocks as well so the dividends offer a lot of safety during downturns, increasing their appeal.
+Payout ratios tend to be lower for tech stocks as well so the dividends offer a lot of safety during downturns, increasing their appeal.

 The rankings in this article are derived from our expected total return estimates from Sure Analysis Research Database.
-The 10 largest dividend paying technology sector stocks by market cap are ranked in this article, with #10 having the lowest expected total returns and #1 having the highest.
+The 10 largest dividend paying tech sector stocks by market cap are ranked in this article, with #10 having the lowest expected total returns and #1 having the highest.

 Rankings are compiled based upon the combination of current dividend yield, expected change in valuation as well as forecast earnings-per-share growth to determine which stocks offer the best total return potential for shareholders.